catchthatrabbit/coreminer/README.md

-# ethminer
+# coreminer

 > Corecoin CPU miner with stratum support

-**Corecoin** is an RandomY CPU mining worker: with coreminer you can mine every coin which relies on an RandomY Proof of Work.
+**Coreminer** is an RandomY CPU mining worker: with coreminer you can mine every coin which relies on an RandomY Proof of Work.

 ## Table of Contents